 Obtaining proper Philippines employment permits and working visas (9G) for you and your foreign employees is a must and should be done prior to commencing employment.
 K&C understands the needs of foreigners working in the Philippines and will handle documentation, registration and processing with Philippine Bureau of Immigration and Department of Labor and Employment (DOLE) so you can avoid dealing with time consuming bureaucracy at government agencies.

 Philippines Working Visa (9G)& Permit Process

-An application for a separate Philippines Alien Employment Permit (ACR) is required as an accompaniment to the principal work visa application.
+An application for a separate Philippines Alien Employment Permit (AEP) is required as an accompaniment to the principal work visa application.
 This is not a travel document.
 It is issued by the Philippines Department of Labor and Employment.

 A Philippines Alien Certificate of Registration (ACR I-Card biometrics registration) may be required as an accompaniment to the employee and dependent's applications.
 This is a mandatory requirement for travel outside of the Philippines.